Statutory Sick Pay

-What is it?
+What is Statutory Sick Pay?

-Can I get it?
+Can I get Statutory Sick Pay?

 If you're working for an employer under a contract of service (even if you've only just started), you're entitled to Statutory Sick Pay if the following apply:

-you're sick for at least four days in a row (including weekends and bank holidays and days that you do not normally work)
+- you're sick for at least four days in a row (including weekends and bank holidays and days that you do not normally work)

-you're earning above the lower limit (currently £112 a week)
+- you're normally earning above the lower limit £123 a week (from April 2023)

-How do I claim?
+How do I claim Statutory Sick Pay?

 Your employer will be able to tell you how to claim Statutory Sick Pay.
 They may run an occupational sick pay scheme that includes Statutory Sick Pay.